Pinned QMA: The power of fixing a few qubits in proofs: Pinned Local Hamiltonians: a complexity viewpoint

-Pinning a qubit effectively projects into a subspace of the entire Hilbert space.
-When the original Hamiltonian comes with some restrictions, these may be lifted after this projection.
-Here and in the following sections, we investigate such cases.
-First, we claim that pinning a qubit for a {\em Commuting Local Hamiltonian} and asking about the lowest possible energy of such a state is as difficult as asking about the ground state energy of an generic local Hamiltonian. \begin{theorem}[QMA-completeness of the Pinned Commuting $3$-local Hamiltonian problem] The Pinned Commuting $3$-local Hamiltonian problem is \emph{QMA}-complete. \end{theorem} The \emph{Pinned Commuting $k$-local Hamiltonian} problem is defined analogously to Definition~\ref{def:pinLH}, with an additional condition: the Hamiltonian's terms commute with each other.
-Let us prove it is \emph{QMA}-complete. \begin{proof} First, note that the \emph{Pinned Commuting $k$-local Hamiltonian} problem is in \emph{QMA}, just as \emph{Pinned LH} is.
+\begin{proof} First, note that the \emph{Pinned Commuting $k$-local Hamiltonian} problem is in \emph{\QMA}, just as \emph{Pinned LH} is.
 The harder direction is to show that commuting terms plus pinning can result in complexity equal to the case of unrestricted local Hamiltonians.
-Thanks to Ref.~\cite{BiamonteLove}, we know that the $2$-local Hamiltonian problem made from $Z$, $X$, $ZZ$, and $XX$ terms is \emph{QMA}-complete.
+Thanks to Ref.~\cite{BiamonteLove}, we know that the $2$-local Hamiltonian problem made from $Z$, $X$, $ZZ$, and $XX$ terms is \emph{\QMA}-complete.
 Let us take such a Hamiltonian and split it into two groups, one made from $ZZ$ and $Z$ terms, and the other made from $XX$ and $X$ terms.
 The terms within each group commute with each other.
 Let $H = \sum_i A_i + \sum_j B_j$ be such a non-commuting $k$-local Hamiltonian, where in the group $A = \sum_i A_i$, all the $A_i$ commute with each other, and in $B=\sum_j B_j$, all the terms $B_j$ commute with each other.
 Assume the Local Hamiltonian promise problem for this $H$ has energy bounds $b$ and $a$.
 Let us now add another qubit to the system, and modify the terms to

 similarly to the approach taken in Ref.~\cite{GMV}.
 These terms form a fully commuting, $(k+1)$-local Hamiltonian $H' = \sum_i A'_i + \sum_j B'_j$.
 How much power would we have if we could figure out whether $H'$ has a low-energy state vector of the form $\ket{\psi}\ket{0}$?
 Observe on the one hand that when we pin the last qubit to the state vector $\ket{0}$, the expectation values of the $A_i$'s and $B_j$'s become